Mongolia Winter Expedition

 Driving a husky sled requires balance and moderate physical effort, but it is accessible to active participants.
 Full instruction is provided.

 Yes.
-The return domestic flight between Ulaanbaatar and Murun is included in your trip cost.
+The return domestic flight between Ulaanbaatar and Murun is included.
+Overall, we’ll travel approximately 2,850 km by road and air.

 What standard of accommodation should I expect?